UX and UI Design for Social Media Management Platform Search Bot Feature

 I created User Stories, Scenarios and Task Flows to help the team empathize and better understand what our users needed to accomplish.

-I designed the UI and interactions and created low and high fidelity wireframes using Sketch.
+I designed the UI and interactions and created low and high-fidelity wireframes using Sketch.
 I shared the final UI design and interactions with the front-end developer using screen annotations screens and InVision’s inspect feature.

 Prototyping and Testing

-Lessons Learned and Outcomes
+Lessons Learned and Outcome

 As a designer, it can be uncomfortable to show rough ideas.
 Failing early was the key to our success.
 Showing the wrong solution guided us to build the right solution.

-Early on in the project, there was some confusion about how the search bot would work.
-How would the content specialist respond to posts highlighted by the search bot?
-I created a low fidelity prototype.
-When I shared this with the team, we saw a problem; there was a disconnect between what the user needed and what the system needed.
-Collaboratively we were able to refine our solution to work for both.
+I created a low-fidelity prototype, and when I shared it with the team, we saw a problem.
+There was a disconnect between what the user and the system needed.
+Collaboratively, we were able to refine our solution to work for both.